Tuscan shrimp is an elegant but easy to make weeknight dinner recipe. Tender shrimp is smothered in a creamy tomato sauce with colorful fresh spinach.

 - Season shrimp on both sides with the salt and pepper.
 Add olive oil to a large skillet over medium-high heat.
 When oil starts to shimmer add shrimp and sear both sides until golden, about 2 minutes each side (shrimp should be opaque).
 Remove from skillet and set aside.

-- Reduce heat to medium and melt the butter.
+- Reduce heat to medium and add the oil.
 Add the garlic, red pepper flakes and sauté, about 1 minute.
 Add the spinach and cook until spinach begins to wilt and water is released.
 Spread to outside of skillet, leaving center of pan open.

 - Add tomato cream paste mixture to center of skillet and bring to a simmer.
 The thick tomato cream will begin to melt.
 Reduce heat to low and simmer until sauce is bubbling, about 3 minutes.